 Go slowly, though, as when diluting it in something else—thick mayonnaise for instance—looks can be deceptive at first.
 After several stirs, the intensity of a little smear of gochujang will become evident in color.
 Taste and adjust however you’d like.
 I was originally imagining that I’d want to add that squeeze of lime to this mixture, or perhaps rice vinegar, but I found that it didn’t need anything else.
 A sprinkle of sesame seeds for texture and slight dusting of gochugaru (Korean chili pepper flakes) to top it all off is a nice touch, though.

-I also simply steamed this corn, pre-shucking.
+I also simply steamed this corn, post-shucking.
 When you get a good ear of corn from the farmers market or CSA in the summer, I find that’s the most hassle-free way to make it tender and perfect, especially if you’re cooking indoors.
 Grilling may create smokiness to add to the depth of flavor here, but gochujang has plenty on its own.
 Isn’t it great when the simplest solutions turn out to the best after all?
 That’s the persistent song of summer cooking.

 Steamed Corn on the Cob with Gochujang Mayo